matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

 <!-- more -->

 Hello and welcome back to this series of articles about building a system in **[Clojure](http://clojure.org/)**.
-Last week, we had a first look at dependency injection using the **[component library](https://github.com/stuartsierra/component)** combined with a hint of channel decoupling power.
+The other week, we had a first look at dependency injection using the **[component library](https://github.com/stuartsierra/component)** combined with a hint of channel decoupling power.
 You may want to read **[that article first](http://matthiasnehlsen.com/blog/2014/09/24/Building-Systems-in-Clojure-1/)** if you haven’t done so already.

 In this installment, we will look into the first component, the **twitter client**[^1].
 It seems like the natural component to start with as it is our application’s point of entry for twitter’s **streaming data**.
 We will have to discuss the lifecycle of the component at some point, but that can also happen next week.
 Today, we will look at transducers, a **[recent addition](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)** to Clojure.
 First of all, though, we will look at the problem at hand, without any language- or library-specific implementation details.